lukagrbcic/AutoTandemML/README.md

 ```
+## Samplers
+Samplers that can be used to generate the dataset for TNN training are:
+- `random`: Random sampling
+- `lhs`: Latin Hypercube sampling
+- `greedyFP`: greedyFP sampling [1]
+- `bc`: best candidate sampling [1]
+- `model_uncertainty`: active learning sampling (based on prediction uncertainty)
+- `model_entropy`: active learning sampling (based on prediction entropy)
+- `model_quantile`: active learning sampling (based on quantile uncertainty)
+- `ensemble`: active learning sampling that combines a batch of the uncertainty, entropy and quantile samplers

+Some experimental samplers

 ## Results
 After running the experiments, the trained inverse Deep Neural Network files are saved in the `inverseDNN` folder.
 Here’s a brief overview of the expected files: